What is a California Distinguished School?

 Pepper Tree is the newest of Upland’s ten elementary schools, built in 1991.
 We are situated in the foothills below Mt.
 Baldy, approximately 35 miles east of Los Angeles, California.

-Pepper Tree is home to 33 regular education classes encompassing kindergarten through sixth grade, a resource specialist program, a part-time speech and language specialist, and is also the home of the district’s home school program.
+Pepper Tree is home to 29 regular education classes encompassing kindergarten through sixth grade, a resource specialist program, an EL instructor, a part-time speech and language specialist, and is also the home of the district’s home school program.

 In 2004, due to its fine academic program.
 Pepper Tree was named a California Distinguished School.